ckt1031/news-fusion/README.md

 RSS feed is good, but if you have subscribed to massive sources with same topics, it will be overwhelming with duplicates.

-Moreover, the provided articles can be un-important or not interesting to person.
+Moreover, the provided articles can be unimportant or not interesting to person.

 This project aims to reduce the noise and provide the most important news to the user.

-### Why we only offer RSS feed instead of making a web interface?
+### Why do we only offer RSS feed instead of making a web interface?

-RSS feed is compatible with any RSS reader, and it is easy to integrate with other services.
+RSS feed is compatible with any RSS reader, and it is straightforward to integrate with other services.

 Developing a web interface is not the main goal of this project, it can be complicated and time-consuming.